 Corporate venture capital offers a blueprint.
-To keep pace with startups’ agility and speed, many large corporations have created functions and investment strategies to engage external innovators—with more than 750 corporations making venture investments in 2018.6 The primary motivation for many of these investments is less financial than strategic, gaining insight into new products, the competitive environment, and partnership opportunities.7 (See the sidebar “What’s driving spin-ins?”)
+To keep pace with startups’ agility and speed, many large corporations have created functions and investment strategies to engage external innovators—with more than 750 corporations making venture investments in 2018.6 The primary motivation for many of these investments is less financial than strategic, gaining insight into new products, the competitive environment and partnership opportunities.7 (See the sidebar “What’s driving spin-ins?”)

-This study explores four models of partnerships that governments can use to spin in technology—in other words, four “investment strategies”—and then outlines the core capabilities organizations need as part of a government venturing model.
+This study explores four models of partnerships that governments can use to spin in technology—in other words, four “investment strategies”—and then outlines the core capabilities organisations need as part of a government venturing model.

 Digital technologies and business models are redefining industry structure and dynamics.
-As commercial companies race to respond and create competitive advantage, three dynamics make it both particularly hard for organizations to simply invent or copy what they need—and particularly important to bring external capabilities in.
+As commercial companies race to respond and create competitive advantage, three dynamics make it both particularly hard for organisations to simply invent or copy what they need—and particularly important to bring external capabilities in.

-Many organizations are not designed for this operating context: Traditional R&D does not do a good job surfacing threats, often neglecting disruptive advances outside the company.12 Emerging and evolving solutions also create high levels of change over the traditional R&D life cycle, which drives up total cost.
+Many organisations are not designed for this operating context: Traditional R&D does not do a good job surfacing threats, often neglecting disruptive advances outside the company.12 Emerging and evolving solutions also create high levels of change over the traditional R&D life cycle, which drives up total cost.
 To stay at market speed, R&D models involving painful gestation periods are beginning to yield to models designed to keep pace with rapid external developments in science and technology.

 In many ways, the government venturing model represents an evolution in public-private partnerships.
-PPPs traditionally focused on private provision of public goods, asking, “Who can distribute this most efficiently?”
-The next wave—which one of us termed “the solution revolution” in a Harvard Business Review Press book—focuses on outcomes, asking, “Who else is already working to address this societal challenge, and how does my initiative fit into the ecosystem and accelerate existing efforts?”13
+PPPs traditionally focussed on private provision of public goods, asking, “Who can distribute this most efficiently?”
+The next wave—which one of us termed “the solution revolution” in a Harvard Business Review Press book—focuses on outcomes, asking, “Who else is already working to address this societal challenge and how does my initiative fit into the ecosystem and accelerate existing efforts?”13

-The interplay of these factors points to four models government can use to spin in key capabilities: industrial base, accelerator, strategic partner, and open architecture (figure 2).
+The interplay of these factors points to four models government can use to spin in key capabilities: industrial base, accelerator, strategic partner and open architecture (figure 2).

 Building a diverse set of suppliers like JIDO’s commercial partners is an example of an “industrial base” partnership—one variant of a broader “portfolio” investment strategy, which can be used to source products whose usage is well understood.
-Commercially described as a “direct” investment strategy—designed to advance the strategy and operation of the current business18—it engages external partners as a way to diversify production risk and gain outside perspective to reduce “disruption risk.”
-A commercial example is Pfizer shifting funding from its neuroscience R&D to its venture group—gaining valuable insight into new therapies and diversifying its pipeline in a fast-moving and uncertain field.19
+Commercially described as a “direct” investment strategy—designed to advance the strategy and operation of the current business 18—it engages external partners as a way to diversify production risk and gain outside perspective to reduce “disruption risk.”
+A commercial example is Pfizer shifting funding from its neuroscience R&D to its venture group—gaining valuable insight into new therapies and diversifying its pipeline in a fast-moving and uncertain field.
+19

 To sustain the portfolio, government can use two mechanisms: innovative acquisition approaches and venture funding arms.